iobroker-community-adapters/ioBroker.squeezebox/README.md

 ## Configuration
 ### Logitech Media Server Address
 This is the IP address or host name of your Squeezebox Server.

+### Logitech Media Server Port
+This is the TCP port of your Squeezebox Server.
+Optional, default value is 9090.
-The server must listen to telnet commands on TCP port 9090 (don't confuse this with the web (HTTP) port which will always be a different one).
+The server must listen to telnet commands on this port (don't confuse this with the web (HTTP) port which will always be a different one).

+### Username (optional)
+This is the username of your Squeezebox Server.
+By default this can be left empty.
+It is only needed if your server has password protection turned on.

+### Password (optional)
+This is the password of your Squeezebox Server.
+By default this can be left empty.
+It is only needed if your server has password protection turned on.

 ### Track time update interval (sec)
 Every N seconds the elapsed time of playing tracks is updated.